sasiqwerty/study-sasi-main/self-notes/learn-stuff/phv/training/md files/training-guide/glossary-gcp.md

 ### Confidentiality

-Prevention of disclosure, to other than authorized individuals, of a sponsor’s proprietary information or of a subject’s identity.
+Prevention of disclosure, to other than authorized individuals, of a sponsor's proprietary information or of a subject's identity.

 ### Contract